cisagov/ScubaGear/baselines/teams.md

 ### License Requirements

-- third-party apps and custom apps are only available with E3/E5 licenses.
+- Third-party apps and custom apps are only available with E3/E5 licenses.
 It is not available in GCC or DoD tenants.

 ### Implementation